Inca Trail 4 Days to Machu Picchu

 Day 02 – Wayllabamba to Pacaymayo.

-From the camp we will climb approximately (1,200.m / 3,936 feet), to the top, when you reach the highest point it will be a real achievement.
-Here we will have a time to rest, take photos and observe the people who make an effort to arrive.
-After resting, we will begin the descent along a tiered path and beautiful scenery towards our second camp located in Pacamayu (3,550.m / 11,646.feet).
+From the camp we will climb approximately (1,200 m / 3,936 feet) to the top, and when you reach the highest point, it will be a real achievement.
+Here we will have a time to rest, take photos, and observe the people who make an effort to arrive.
+After resting, we will begin the descent along a tiered path and through beautiful scenery towards our second camp located in Pacamayu (3,550 m / 11,646 feet).

 • Meals: Breakfast, water, lunch, snacks, tea time & Dinner.